jordymeow/meow-gallery/readme.txt

 == Changelog ==

-= 5.1.3 (2024/04/06) =
+= 5.1.4 =
-* Fix: Order by used in shortcode.
+* Fix: Addressed XSS injection vulnerability via shortcode and updated readme documentation.
+* Add: Implemented carousel infinite scroll with lazy loading.
+* Update: Enabled Lightbox rendering for lazy-loaded carousel media.
+* Update: Prepared gallery rendering within Gutenberg iframe.
 * Note: Meow needs some love!
 If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
 Thank you! 💕

+= 5.1.3 (2024/04/06) =
+* Fix: Order by used in shortcode.

 = 5.1.2 (2024/03/16) =
 * Add: Hero Carousel for Posts.